mtazzari/binary/README.md

 Documentation
 -------------

-See DOCS.md for technical details: how to compile, prepare the input files and analyze the ouput.
+See DOCS.md for technical details on how to compile, to prepare the input files and to analyze the ouput.

 For details on the scientific implementation, see the published paper.

 Attribution